secure-systems-lab/lab-guidelines/dev-workflow.md

     sure your PR title is concise and the description tells the reader enough to really understand what the PR is about.
 This is really important for reviewers!
+    - Read our [git history guidelines](git-history.md) for more details.

 1. **Request a review**.
 You can request reviews directly in *GitHub*.
 Also, don't be afraid to re-ask if no one has been on it after a couple of days.